 vi.
 Were there changes over time in terms of what the organisation saw as the establishment's function, ethos and/or mission in terms of the service that the establishment provided to children accommodated there?

-No, the function, ethos and mission of the establishment always remained the same.
+The ethos and mission always remained the same.